thjarvin/glob/Readme.txt

 This a Maven/Java application that matches patterns

 Requirements
-- Maven and Java should be installed in your computer :)
+- Maven and Java should be installed on your computer :)

 Instructions how to use:
 1. Clone this Git project to your computer